 - Rusty, reddish or brown stains.
 Bed bugs feed on blood so they leave rust-colored, brown or reddish stains behind when they get squished.

 - Bed bug droppings.
 These will look like little black dots.
+(Read more about them in this article)

 - Skin casks.
 Bed bugs shed their skins as they grow.
 These look identical to live or dead bugs, but they will be translucent instead of brown.